Sorry, you need to enable JavaScript to visit this website.

 B11 – Quantitative modelling in Archaeology and Biological Anthropology

 This paper introduces students to applied statistical modelling in Archaeology and Biological anthropology through a “hands-on” approach via practical sessions using R statistical computing language.
-Topics covered include linear regression, generalised linear models, multilevel models, geometric morphometrics and causal inference.
+Topics covered include generalised linear models, multilevel models, spatial analysis, machine learning, and causal inference.
 Each concept will be introduced by examining archaeological and anthropological case studies.
-Optional, targeted sessions on specific topics concerning data handling and visualisation will be available on moodle.
+Optional, targeted sessions on specific topics concerning data handling and visualisation will be available on Moodle.
 The course does not have any specific pre-requisites, but students with no familiarity with basic statistical notions are advised to take a short online self-assessment quiz and contact the coordinator.

 Paper Coordinator: Dr Enrico Crema